flim-labs/flim-labs-api/Single-point-spectroscopy-phasor-analysis/README.md

 5. *update_canvas2* :

 This method is connected to a timer that calls it with a regular interval decided with a dedicated control widget in the GUI.
-The method is responsible for updating the batched TCSPC histogram in the right plot of the second layout with new data and calculating the (g,s) coordinates resulting from the phasor transformation of the TCSPC data, together with the associated modulus and phase.
+The method is responsible for updating the batched TCSPC histogram in the right plot of the second layout with new data and calculating the (g,s) coordinates resulting from the phasor transformation of the TCSPC data, together with the associated modulus and phase in the phasor plot.
 Each time the *update_canvas2* method is called, a (g,s) point is calculated and showed in the phasor plot in the right part of the third canva, to give the users a graphical and real-time hint on the fluorescence lifetime for the considered batch of data.

 ```